City College Art Gallery

-The City Arts Gallery is located in the Visual Art Building, Room 119, on the Ocean Campus of City College of San Francisco.
-The gallery is wheelchair accessible and free to the public.
-For more information and gallery hours, please call (415) 239-3157.
+The City College Art Gallery is located in the Visual Art Building, v119, on the Ocean Campus of City College of San Francisco,50 Phelan Avenue.
+The gallery is wheelchair accessible, free to the public, and just a few blocks from the Balboa BART station.

 The City College Art Gallery’s Mission: